 The Review updates the 2001 plan in several respects but much of the original 2001 plan remains unchanged.
 The Review therefore forms an 'alteration' to the 2001 plan rather than a 'replacement'.

 The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Development Framework (LDF).
-The LDF is comprised of a number of documents, including Area Action Plans and a Core Strategy which will be adopted on a rolling programme over the next few years.
+The LDF is comprised of a number of documents, including an adopted Core Strategy and Area Action Plans which will be adopted on a rolling programme over the next few years.

 You can view Volume 1 Written Statement and Volume 2 Appendices from the documents are to the left of the page from the Documents area.